akka/alpakka/docs/src/main/paradox/sqs.md

 Alpakka SQS and SNS are set up to use @extref:[Akka HTTP](akka-http-docs:) as default HTTP client via the thin adapter library [AWS Akka-Http SPI implementation](https://github.com/matsluni/aws-spi-akka-http).
 By setting the `httpClient` explicitly (as above) the Akka actor system is reused, if not set explicitly a separate actor system will be created internally.

 It is possible to configure the use of Netty instead, which is Amazon's default.
-Please add an appropriate Netty version to the dependencies. `AmazonSQSAsyncClient` uses a fixed thread pool with 50 threads by default.
-To tune the thread pool used by
+Add an appropriate Netty version to the dependencies and configure @javadoc[`NettyNioAsyncHttpClient`](software.amazon.awssdk.http.nio.netty.NettyNioAsyncHttpClient).
-`AmazonSQSAsyncClient` you can supply a custom `ExecutorService` on client creation.

 Scala
 : @@snip [snip](/sqs/src/test/scala/docs/scaladsl/SqsSourceSpec.scala) { #init-custom-client }